mmiele/DASH/documentation/general/design/sdn-features-packet-transforms.md

 - SLB decap (if packet was encapped by SLB)
 - Decap VNET GRE key

-The following figure shows the preliminary steps to determine the packet direction prior to slecting a fast or slow path.
+The following figure shows the preliminary steps to determine the packet direction prior to selecting a fast or slow path.

 ![eni-match-flow-direction](./images/eni-match-flow-direction.svg)